EduardBargues/cicd-template/README.md

 - **End to end testing**

-  A folder called tests holds some e2e tests that represent how your client would call the api once deployed.
+  Include capability to run e2e tests against an already deployed api in a aws account.

 - **manual-deployment**